ecervellati/balordi_finance/README.md

 ## Architecture
 This project consists of three independent components working together:
-- **Core Backend (Elixir)**: It manages bank accounts as isolated processes (GenServers) within a supervision tree, ensuring fault tolerance and state consistency.
+- **Core Back-end (Elixir)**: It manages bank accounts as isolated processes (GenServers) within a supervision tree, ensuring fault tolerance and state consistency.
 - **High-Speed Ingestor (Go)**: A CLI tool built to handle massive transaction volumes.
-It processes CSV data in parallel using a worker pool pattern to stress-test the backend API.
+It processes CSV data in parallel using a worker pool pattern to stress-test the back-end API.
 - **Real-Time Dashboard (React)**: A pixel-art themed interface that displays account balances in real-time.
 It uses custom Hooks to separate business logic from the UI.

 ## Key Features